Yukon-Literacy-Coalition/ylc_website_v2/src/_caregiver/2022-03-17-yukon-health.md

         You can attend free baby talk sessions that provide an opportunity to chat with a nurse regarding any current concerns or questions and meet other parents with new babies.
 Baby talk is a weekly group meeting for new parents.
 There's a different topic each week.
 Some of the topics include immunizations, growth and development, introducing solid foods, breastfeeding, safety, and key health issues.

+        For more information on Yukon Health Resources, check out the website below.
       subTitle: Yukon Health
 id: care-0LKhPb4Ve
 ---